miceliomad/nostr/README.md

 # nostr
-Followed https://mutatrum.com/nostr-verification-through-github-pages/ to setup NIP05 credentials using github with no own domain.
+Followed https://mutatrum.com/nostr-verification-through-github-pages/ to get Nostr NIP05 credentials verified using github with no own domain.